 The second week begins with Shakespeare’s Macbeth, a portrayal of fallen man in all of his imperfection and corruption.
 A look at Euclid’s Elements demonstrates the intelligibility, order, and accessibility of mathematical ideas when they are understood through their causes.
 The curriculum concludes with a reading of Boethius’ classic work, the Consolation of Philosophy, which addresses more fully many of the issues considered throughout the program.
 Classes are conducted, like all classes at Thomas Aquinas College, using the Discussion Method, guided by members of the teaching faculty.
 Class size is limited to 17 students in order to allow each student the opportunity to contribute to the discussions.

 The location of the College is ideal for recreation of all sorts.
 In addition to daily sports, occasional movies, and hiking in the hills surrounding the campus, the program includes trips to the Getty Museum, a concert in Los Angeles, and Santa Barbara for volleyball on the beach and exploration of the historic city.

 Thomas Aquinas College is genuinely Catholic and has a rich sacramental life.
 Mass is offered daily, and a chaplain is available on campus at all times.
 None of the religious activities are mandatory, however, and non-Catholic students are truly welcome.

 Who?
-Students who have completed three years of high school by summer 2012.
+Students who have completed three years of high school.